 Cure8 is the go-to IT partner for the cannabis business.
 We’re the firm you call whenever you need help with anything tech – including POS systems, surveillance systems, networks, and back-office PCs.

-Though we are happy to serve you on an as-needed basis, we prefer to work with you as a long-term partner, assisting you in planning your IT so that it aligns with your overall business goals and monitoring, managing, protecting, and supporting your IT 24 hours a day, 7 days a week so you never have to worry about technology or downtime and are always secure and compliant.
+Though we are happy to serve you on an as-needed basis, we prefer to work with you as a long-term partner, assisting you in planning you’re IT so that it aligns with your overall business goals and monitoring, managing, protecting, and supporting your IT 24 hours a day, 7 days a week so you never have to worry about technology or downtime and are always secure and compliant.

 We’re confident that our clients feel the same way.